hgajshb/fh4/README.md

 Head over to the Horizon Festiavl Drag Strip and press Ctrl + 4 to start the script.

-If things goes wrong try find at what stage the script went out of sync, and add 1000 ms to that stage.
+If things go wrong try find at what stage the script go out of sync, and add 1000 ms to that stage.